matthewbdwyer/tipc/README.md

 `tipc` only produces a bitcode file, `.bc`.
 You need to link it with the [intrinsic functions](./intrinsics/tip_intrinsics.c) which define the processing of command line arguments, which is non-trivial for TIP, establish necessary runtime structures, and implement IO routines.
 A [script](./test/build.sh) is available to statically link binaries compiled by `tipc`.

 To understand this code, and perhaps extend it, you will want to become familiar with the [core LLVM classes](http://llvm.org/docs/ProgrammersManual.html#the-core-llvm-class-hierarchy-reference).
-It's probably best to read this while you are reading through some code to become familiar with it gradually.
+It can be difficult to absorb all of the information in this type of documentation just by reading it.
+A goal-directed strategy where you move back and forth between reading code and reading this documentation seems to work well for many people.

 If you are familiar with the [LLVM tutorial](https://llvm.org/docs/tutorial/) you will see its influence on this compiler which leverages idioms, strategies, and code fragments from the tutorial.
 The LLVM tutorials are a great starting point for understanding the APIs in the context of compiling.